Paradies tree

 The Eliza Jane

 Like all ambrosial New Orleans’ hotels, The Eliza Jane was once something else.
-That makes sense in a city where literature motifs tend toward a preoccupation with rebirth and resurrection.
+That makes sense in a city where literary motifs tend toward a preoccupation with rebirth and resurrection.
 So, it stands as no surprise that The Eliza Jane, once a printing house and bitters factory, now welcomes guests to its wittily embellished common areas and 196 guest rooms, 50 of them roomy suites.
 Swill in The Press Room, a nod to The Daily Picayune newspaper and the building’s namesake—the paper’s first female publisher, Eliza Jane Nicholson.
-In theme it is accented with books and antique typewriters.
-Be sated with French-inspired cuisine at Couvant, where menu highlights, such as Cote de Boeuf for two and Oeufs Mayonnaise, have an old-school appeal.
+In theme, it is accented with books and antique typewriters.
+Be sated with French-inspired cuisine at Couvant, where menu highlights, such as Côte de Boeuf for two and Oeufs Mayonnaise, have an old-school appeal.

 The Eliza Jane Lobby